 Centrally and securely store regulated data in a single managed platform

 The General Data Protection Regulation applies to businesses within and outside the European Union that collect personal data belonging to EU citizens.
-The goal of the GDPR is to establish a consistent regulation for the privacy of personal data as, “rapid technological developments and globalisation have brought new challenges for the protection of personal data.”
+The goal of the GDPR is to establish a consistent regulation for the privacy of personal data as, “rapid technological developments and globalization have brought new challenges for the protection of personal data.”

 Ignoring the compliance obligations under GDPR is not an option.
 Fines for breaching the regulation can be up to €20 million, or 4% of annual worldwide turnover, whichever is higher.